mattscott2040/apache-connect/README.md

 ### app.handle(conf[, out])

-Calling the function will run the middleware stack against the given `apache-bridge` configuration (`conf`) object.
-An optional function `out` can be provided that will be called if the request (or error) was not handled by the middleware stack.
+Calling the function will run the configureware stack against the given `apache-bridge` configuration (`conf`) object.
+An optional function `out` can be provided that will be called if the request (or error) was not handled by the configureware stack.

 ### app.listen([...])